-Even though the circumstances this year are somewhat abnormal, you can still practise and develop Religious Studies skills at home.
-You can read, watch and listen to interesting ideas and think about the opinions expressed.
+Over the summer, you can read, watch and listen to interesting ideas and think about the opinions expressed.
 How far do they match your own views?
-What might someone say if the y had a very different opinion?
+What might someone say if they had a very different opinion?
 Keep up your writing skills by putting your ideas down on paper - try, if you can, to handwrite, just to keep up the practice of handwriting so that your writing isn't completely illegible by the time you go back to school.